A Guide To The 4 Best Cosmetic Laser Treatments For Men

 Because the effects of acne can linger long after the pimples heal, laser skin resurfacing can be combined with other cosmetic treatments to improve the appearance of acne scars by smoothing skin texture and boosting collagen production.

 Fraxel® Dual, for example, is a non-ablative (read: non-wounding) laser that combines two different wavelengths to address both pigmentation near the skin's surface and deeper tissue damage.
-Dr. Shelton says patients may experience about a week of downtime with swelling and redness after the 30-minute procedure and multiple sessions are needed for best results.
+Dr. Shelton says patients may experience about a week of downtime with swelling and redness after the 30-minute procedure with multiple sessions needed for the best results.

 Treatments like Infini® and Genius®, meanwhile, combine radiofrequency and microneedling over the course of several treatments to improve elastin and collagen production, which, in turn, smooths the skin.
 Both Fraxel® Dual and microneedling with RF treatments are safe for patients with darker skin tones.